mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 To delete a promotion, locate Promotions > "DELETE /promotions/{promo_code}" - you will need the promotion ID.
 #### 3.2.4.
 View All Promotions
 To view existing promotions, locate Promotions > "GET /promotions/ Get All Promotions".
+Note: this is different than the Get Order Promotion function which is to be used to view promotions on an order.
+#### 3.2.5.
+View Promotions on an Order
+To view promotions on an order, use Order Promotions > "GET /promotions/{order_id}{promo_code} Get Order Promotion" - you will need the Order ID.

 ### 3.3.
 Staff: Order Actions
 #### 3.3.1.
 View All Orders